Kia Ceed: First generation (ED; 2006)

 The Cee'd was designed in Frankfurt, Germany, with Miklós Kovács leading the design team, while the concept car was designed by Pontus Fontaeus.
 The cee'd is developed on the same platform as the Hyundai i30.
 The first generation was available with a choice of four engines (two petrol and two diesel), five trim levels and either manual or automatic transmission.

 There were three trim levels available: LX, EX, TX.
 The flagship TX trim was equipped with semi leather seats, Michelin 225/45 tires with 17 inch alloy wheels and rear parking sensors.
-All versions have six airbags as standard, active front headrests, height-adjustable headrests, pretensioners, ESP, electronic traction control, ABS, EBD, BA, and a reinforced structure of the cabin.
+All versions have six airbags as standard, active front headrests, height-adjustable headrests, pretensioners, ABS, EBD, BA, and a reinforced structure of the cabin.
 Upon release on the market, the warranty is one of the most extensive and longest in Europe with seven years or 150,000 km for the powertrain and five years for the entire vehicle.

 In September 2009, the facelifted model was unveiled at the 63rd Frankfurt Motor Show.
 While the five-door and the station wagon were given an updated front and rear design, including the Kia's new corporate grille called the Tiger Nose, technical revisions and minor changes in the interior, the three-door version exterior was not updated.

 Approximately 646,300 units of the first-generation Cee'd were produced.